and189/V-Login/README.md

 ## Architecture & Technology

-Our solution is based on **browserless**, a Docker container that provides a fully functional headless browser (Chrome) and can be accessed via a WebSocket endpoint.
+Our solution is based on **browserless**, a Docker container that provides a fully functional headless browser (NSTChrome) and can be accessed via a WebSocket endpoint.
 Instead of launching a new browser for every request, browserless efficiently manages multiple browser sessions so that only the necessary instances are activated "on demand".

 ### How Does Browserless Work?